Marriage and civil partnership ceremonies

 - at the residence of a housebound or detained person.

 Please be aware that the list of approved premises in Ealing changes regularly.
 If your desired venue is not on our list please contact the venue directly to ensure they are officially registered for legal marriages before contacting us.
 With the exception of The Brentham Club, the fee you pay online, is for the registrars to attend your ceremony and does not include venue hire fees.

 If you want to have a ceremony in a registered building, a church or chapel of the Church of England or Church in Wales, please contact the person in charge of the building.
 Talk to them about the date and time of your ceremony and also confirm they are registered for marriage.

-We are pleased to announce that from Saturday, 5 July 2019, our ceremonies will take place in the beautiful surrounds of The Brentham Club, Pitshanger, Ealing.
+Since 30 June 2019, we no longer hold civil ceremonies at Ealing Town Hall.
+We are pleased to announce that since 5 July 2019, our ceremonies now take place in the beautiful surrounds of The Brentham Club, Ealing.

 Brentham Club is set in 12 acres of conservation land beside the River Brent in Ealing fringed with deciduous woodland.
-The Brentham Club was established in 1911 to provide sport and leisure facilities, to the Ealing and Pitshanger Communities.
+The Brentham Club was established in 1911 to provide sport and leisure facilities to the Ealing Communities.
 This venue has played a significant part in British sporting history as Fred Perry played tennis here for 16 years from 1919 to 1935.